-3 Other typologies from the ESPON 2013 programme were not utilized due to the small[just minor] variations in the Central Europe area, which hinder their meaningful interpretation in the Central Europe area, or because they are not particularly related to the demographic situation in the regions.
+12 Other typologies from the ESPON 2013 programme were not utilised due to the small [just minor] variations in the Central Europe area, which prevent a meaningful interpretation of them in the Central Europe area, or because they are not particularly related to the demographic situation in the regions.

-1) Typology No. 1 - Urban-Rural regions delimiting:
+- 1. Typology No. 1 Urban-Rural regions delimiting:

 - a. predominantly urban regions,

 - b. intermediate regions close to a city,

 - c. intermediate regions remote,

 - d. predominantly rural regions close to a city,

 - e. predominantly rural regions remote;

-2) Typology No. 2 - Metropolitan regions delimiting:
+- 2. Typology No. 2 Metropolitan regions delimiting:

 - a. capital city regions,

 - b. second tier metro regions,

 - c. smaller metro regions,

 - d. other regions;

-3) Typology No. 7 - Mountainous regions delimiting:
+- 3. Typology No. 7 Mountainous regions delimiting:

-- a. regions in which more than 50% of the population lives in mountain areas, - b. regions in which more than 50% of the surface is covered by mountain areas, - c. regions in which both more than 50% of the surface is covered by mountain areas and more than 50% of the population lives in mountain areas, - d. other regions.
+- a. regions in which more than 50% of the population lives in mountain areas,

+- b. regions in which more than 50% of the surface is covered by mountain areas,

+- c. regions in which both more than 50% of the surface is covered by mountain areas and more than 50% of the population lives in mountain areas,

+- d. other regions.